sugatoray/synthetic-data-generator/README.md

 ### Environment Variables

 - `HF_TOKEN`: Your [Hugging Face token](https://huggingface.co/settings/tokens/new?ownUserPermissions=repo.content.read&ownUserPermissions=repo.write&globalPermissions=inference.serverless.write&tokenType=fineGrained) to push your datasets to the Hugging Face Hub and generate free completions from Hugging Face Inference Endpoints.
+You can find some configuration examples in the [examples](examples/) folder.

 Optionally, you can set the following environment variables to customize the generation process.